 - Motor Vehicle Sales, Financing, and Leasing: For most consumers, the purchase of a car or truck is their most expensive financial transaction, other than the cost of housing.
 Financial Practices leads the FTC’s efforts to protect consumers from deceptive or unfair practices in auto purchasing, financing and leasing transactions.

-- Financial Technology: As new financial products emerge in the non-bank financial marketplace, Financial Practices has been examining these developments and reminding companies that even if they are using new mobile and online platforms, they must follow the same basic laws as brick and mortar market participants, including by billing people only when they consent to charges.
+- Financial Technology: As new financial products emerge in the non-bank financial marketplace, Financial Practices has been examining these developments, reaching out to stakeholders, and bringing actions emphasizing that companies using new technologies must follow the same basic laws as traditional market participants, including by honoring promises to consumers and gaining consumers’ consent to charges.

 - Education: Consumers invest a substantial amount of money in education.
 Financial Practices leads the FTC’s enforcement efforts against deceptive and unfair practices in the education sector, including by taking action against high school diploma mills that charge consumers for worthless certificates, higher education institutions that deceive consumers about their employment and earnings prospects, and education lead generators that lure consumers into providing their personal information under false pretenses.